rolandfbk/travelers-hub/README.md

 # Traveler's Hub

 > Render live data from the SpaceX API.
-Your task is to build a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+This is web application for a company that provides commercial and scientific space travel services.
+It allows users to book rockets and join selected space missions.

 ## Built With